3b1b-sh/Deep_learning_Dynamic_MRI_Reconstruction/README.md

 Learning rate is a hyperparameter that determines the size of the steps taken during the optimization process of training a neural network.
 Dynamic learning rates make the learning process more stable and Ultimately converge to a very low loss.
 If we use a constant learning rate, In the later stages of learning, the loss curve may oscillate and be difficult to converge.

 We also introduce Batch normalization to our model.
 It improves the training speed, stability, and performance.
 Because removing Batch normalization makes our model very hard to train, **we consider Batch normalization as a default setting in the following experiment.** It means that the model without optimization also contains Batch normalization.
-The experiments is as follows:
+The experiments are as follows:

 |                            | Loss        | PSNR       | SSIM      |
 | -------------------------- | ----------- | ---------- | --------- |